aaboungab/DevOps-Core-Practical-Project/README.md

 <a href="{{ url_for('index')}}"><button>Generate</button></a>
 ```
 #### Service 2
 Service 2 generates a random player position.
-There a 3 position variations that can be assigned to the random player
+There a 3 position variations that can be assigned to the random player.
+This service will send a G

 **routes located:  service2/application/routes.py**
 ```bash